-- Ability to commit to a regular schedule, three days a week, from 7 a.m. to 3 p.m.
+- Ability to commit to a regular schedule, 4 days a week (including one weekend day), from 7 a.m.-3 p.m.

 - Ability to work both independently and in a team environment with staff and volunteers

 - Professional and self-motivated

 - Applicants must enjoy working outdoors in all weather conditions and be in good physical condition (able to stand for long periods of time, stoop, climb and lift at least 50 pounds).

 - Upon acceptance interns will be required to provide documentation of a current (within 3 months) negative TB test, COVID-19 vaccination, and tetanus.